-Cats are territorial creatures, so relocating a cat to a new environment is likely to result in anxiety and stress-based behaviour.
+Cats are territorial creatures, so relocating a cat to a new environment is likely to result in anxiety and stress-based behavior.

-It will take a bit of foresight on your part, but when moving with cats, planning the moving process for them in advance is very worth it.
-This way you can make the transition as easy as possible, for them and for you.
+It will take a bit of foresight on your part, but when moving with cats, planning the moving process for them is very worth it.
+This way you can make the transition as easy as possible, for them and you.

 So what can you do before you move?

 Our review process is unbiased and based on extensive research.
 If you buy through the links on our site, we may earn a commission.

 There are lots of things you can do to reduce cat anxiety before you move.